 Would you want your preschooler practicing her balancing skills on one of these razor edges?
 We didn’t think so.
 New York City no longer issues tree guard permits to tree fence designs with excessively sharp edges or sit spikes.

 Talk about cutting it close!
 This tree guard was damaged because it sits way too near the street –a layout that can also injure people stepping out of cars.
-New York City Parks Department recommends that tree fencing remains at least 12 inch away from the front of the curb.
+New York City Parks Department recommends that tree fencing remains at least 12 inches, but strongly recommends 18 inches away from the front of the curb.
 The City also prefers three-side guards to avoid this problem.

 Avoid Dead Trees